mattermost/docs/source/deployment/mobile-app-deployment.rst

 Configuring the MPNS for Your Custom Apps
 *****************************************

-Building and distributing the Mattermost mobile apps requires you to deploy a private instance of the MPNS.
+Building and distributing the Mattermost mobile apps requires you to deploy an instance of the MPNS.

 As part of the process of building the applications you will need to sign the applications.
 You must also obtain the appropriate certificate for both Android and iOS.
 If this is not done, the applications will not be able to interact with you instance of the MPNS.

-Once that is complete you can proceed with deployment of your private MPNS instance.
+Once that is complete you can proceed with deployment of your MPNS instance.

-The documentation topics listed below guide installation and configuration for your Private MPNS.
+The documentation topics listed below guide installation and configuration for your MPNS.

 - `Push Notification Service Installation <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_
 - `Admin Configuration for Push Notifications <https://docs.mattermost.com/administration/config-settings.html#push-notification-contents>`_